Nearly 50% of people attempt to lose weight each and every year.

 Micro Factor is a daily essential nutrient pack that can help fill the gaps in your nutrition from a micronutrient level.

-That way, you can help support your body with the essential micronutrients it needs to function.
+That way, you can help support your body with the essential micronutrients it needs to function at its best.

 Keeping track of your daily food intake can be SUPER helpful.
 Remember, we are trying to create a situation that allows us to lose weight.